My posts may contain affiliate links. If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

-Now, you’ll want to print out this clock face onto cardstock.
-You could use an antique scale face image as well, but I thought it would be cute to eventually actually turn this into a working clock, and as an additional way of making this project my own, I used this face instead!
+Now, you’ll want to print out my FREE clock face printable onto cardstock.
+You could use an antique scale face image as well, but I thought it would be cute to eventually actually turn this into a working clock, and as an additional way of making this project my own, I made this face instead!
 Rise & Shine was something that my nanny used to say, so I added that as well.

-Your antique farmhouse kitchen scale clock is ready to decorate!
+Your farmhouse antique kitchen scale clock is ready to decorate!

 This is how I decorated ours!